IBM/ibmi-mcp/README.md

 ### Virtual Server Catalog Demo (Comming soon!!)

+## Architecture Overview

+This template is built on a set of architectural principles to ensure modularity, testability, and operational clarity.

+- **Core Server (`src/mcp-server/server.ts`)**: The central point where tools and resources are registered.
+It uses a `ManagedMcpServer` wrapper to provide enhanced introspection capabilities.
+It acts the same way as the native McpServer, but with additional features like introspection and enhanced error handling.
+- **Transports (`src/mcp-server/transports/`)**: The transport layer connects the core server to the outside world.
+It supports both `stdio` for direct process communication and a streamable **Hono**-based `http` server.
+- **"Logic Throws, Handler Catches"**: This is the immutable cornerstone of our error-handling strategy.
+  - **Core Logic (`logic.ts`)**: This layer is responsible for pure, self-contained business logic.
+It **throws** a structured `McpError` on any failure.
+  - **Handlers (`registration.ts`)**: This layer interfaces with the server, invokes the core logic, and **catches** any errors.
+It is the exclusive location where errors are processed and formatted into a final response.
+- **Structured, Traceable Operations**: Every operation is traced from initiation to completion via a `RequestContext` that is passed through the entire call stack, ensuring comprehensive and structured logging.

 ## 🏗️ Project Structure

 - **`src/mcp-server/`**: Contains the core MCP server, tools, resources, and transport handlers.